jaydenpersonnat/Coding-I-Problem-Sets/README.md

 ## Clone the Repository into VS Code for CS50

 1. Create a fork of this repository by clicking on the ```Fork``` in the top-right corner of this webpage
-2. In your local repo that should have the name ```githubusername```/ Coding-I-Problem-Sets click on the Green Code Button
+2. In your local repo that should have the name ```githubusername/ Coding-I-Problem-Sets``` click on the Green Code Button
 3. Copy the link under https
 4. Open ```code.cs50.io``` in a new tab in your browswer
 4. Enter into the workspaces folder by running the command ```cd ..``` or ```cd /workspaces``` in your terminal